 Participants left this convening with stronger relationships, actionable plans, and a greater sense of connection to a national community of leaders working toward similar goals.

-The convening also sparked interest in continued peer learning and ongoing collaboration beyond the event itself.
+The convening fostered new connections, strengthened peer learning, and sparked interest in continued collaboration beyond the event itself.

 strengthening a network for long-term impact